-Doist is a remote company with nearly 50 team members in 20 countries.
+Doist is a remote company with over 70 team members in 29 countries.
 In our journey, we’ve learned a lot about working together across borders and continents.
-That’s why we designed Twist around asynchronous threads– so that teammates in many different time zones can have calmer, more organized communication.
+That’s why we designed Twist around asynchronous threads – so that teammates in many different time zones can have calmer, more organized communication.

 Here are a few tips for using Twist with fully remote teams or partially remote teams.

 Your team may have used Slack or other real-time chat apps to get work done in the past.
 We did too.
 But since these apps rely on one-line-at-a-time communication it’s difficult to conceptualize big-picture projects.
 Plus, chats run all day long, making people feel the need to stay constantly connected.
 This gives teams a sensation of FoMO (Fear of Missing Out) since, if they’re not online, they might miss something important.

 That’s why Twist was designed around asynchronous threads.
 Since all communication in Twist is neatly organized into threads, people can take time to absorb information and respond thoughtfully on their own time.

 There’s no online status indicator and no expectation that you have to respond right away.
 You and your teammates can take your time to write detailed responses without worrying that the conversation will run away from you like it does in group chat.

 Twist’s asynchronous model is especially helpful for international teams spread across many time zones.
 A teammate in Asia can post a thread in the morning, teammates in Europe can add to that thread during the day, and then teammates in the Americas can wake up to an organized, contextual set of topics that they can dedicate time to, one-by-one.

 This isn’t possible with real-time communication.

 To get your team on-board with the asynchronous mentality, you can lead by example.
 It’s helpful to start by posting a thread explaining your new, calm, asynchronous approach.
 Your team may find this to be a breath of fresh air– it can really help boost morale and usher in a more balanced, healthy culture.